USDA Results: Agriculture Production

 At USDA, we know that there is no limit to the economic potential of rural America.
-Over the past six years, we have worked to strengthen and support American agriculture, an industry that supports one in eleven American jobs, provides American consumers with more than 80 percent of the food we consume, ensures that Americans spend less of their paychecks at the grocery store than most people in other countries, and supports markets for homegrown renewable energy and materials.
+Over the past eight years, we have worked to strengthen and support American agriculture, an industry that supports 1 in 11 American jobs, provides American consumers with more than 80 percent of the food we consume, ensures that Americans spend less of their paychecks at the grocery store than most people in other countries, and supports markets for homegrown renewable energy and materials.

 Helping Farmers and Ranchers Grow and Thrive

 - Responded immediately to producers affected by disaster across the country, ranging from record storms and flooding, tornadoes, droughts and blizzards to help keep American agriculture profitable and keep farmers on the farm.

-- While it took over one year after the 2008 Farm Bill was passed, disaster assistance programs were ready to go in under 10 weeks following the passage of the 2014 Farm Bill80 percent faster than in 2008.
+- While it took over one year after the 2008 Farm Bill was passed, disaster assistance programs were ready to go in under 10 weeks following the passage of the 2014 Farm Bill-80 percent faster than in 2008.
 Since the passage of the 2014 Farm Bill, these programs have paid producers over $69.1 billion dollars.
 In 2015, $6.3 billion was paid out to recover from natural disasters, including drought and wildfires, on just over 615,000 claims.

-- Between 2009 and 2014, the Federal crop insurance program paid out more than $59 billion in indemnities so that farmers nationwide can continue to produce after suffering losses due to natural causes.
-During the historical 2012 drought, the Federal crop insurance program paid out over $17 billion in indemnities.
+- Between 2009 and 2016, the Federal crop insurance program paid out more than $66.7 billion in indemnities so that farmers nationwide can continue to produce after suffering losses due to natural causes.
+During the historic 2012 drought, the Federal crop insurance program paid out over $17.5 billion in indemnities.